harelba/q/README.markdown

   * **NOTE:** Type inference is rudimentary for now (see Limitations and Future below), so sometimes casting would be required (e.g. for inequality conditions on numbers).
 Once type inference is complete, this won't be necessary.
 See Limitations for details on working around this.
 * For both consistency and for preventing shell expansion conflicts, q currently expects the entire query to be in a single command-line parameter.
 Here is an example standard usage: ```q "SELECT * FROM datafile"```.
 Notice that the entire SQL statement is enclosed in double quotes.

+The tool also supports JOINs and subqueries.
+Please make sure to use table aliases when doing that.

 The SQL syntax itself is sqlite's syntax.
 For details look at http://www.sqlite.org/lang.html or search the net for examples.

 ### Runtime options and flags
 q can also get some runtime flags (Linux style, before the parameter).
 The following parameters can be used, all optional: